cosmofur/EX716/README.md

 n       Next step
             Execute an instruction, optionally add a count to execute a number of instructions.
-Will show the disassembly of each instruction before it is executed. (so any values shown will be the 'before' state before the optcode is executed)
+Will show the disassembly of each instruction before it is executed. (so any values shown will be the 'before' state before the opcode is executed)

 s       Step Over
 	    Will set a temporary break point at the instruction 'just beyond' the current instruction.
-Most usefull when calling a sub-routine and want to skip over it without stepping though it one instruction at a time.
+Most useful when calling a sub-routine and want to skip over it without stepping though it one instruction at a time.

 p       Print Address